aantron/better-enums/doc/index.md

 %% title = Clean reflective enums for C++

-%% description = Reflective enums for C++ with clean syntax, in a header-only library.
-Can be converted to strings, iterated, counted, and used for metaprogramming.
-Free under the BSD license.
+%% description = Better Enums is a single header C++ library providing reflective enums with clean syntax.
+Better Enums can be converted to and from strings, be iterated, counted, and used at run time or for template and constexpr metaprogramming.
+Free and open source under the BSD license.

 %% class = index